Event Seating Capacity Calculator

 Formula Core:

-G is gross room area, L and W are room dimensions, F is fixed non-seating area, a is aisle and service allowance percent, U is usable seating area, d is area per guest, C is area-based guest capacity, O is posted occupancy cap, S is staff and vendors, R is reserve seats, and Q is final guest capacity.
-When no posted cap is entered, the occupancy side is treated as unbounded for the area comparison.
+G is gross room area, L and W are room length and width, F is entered non-seating area, F' is bounded fixed area, A is aisle and service allowance percent, U is usable seating area, D is layout density, C is area-based guest capacity, O is posted occupancy cap, S is staff and vendors, P is occupancy-based guest capacity, R is reserve seats, and Q is final guest capacity.

 | Layout style | Tight sq ft/guest | Standard sq ft/guest | Comfortable sq ft/guest |